malcprentice/malcprentice.github.io/0-source/Class - Online 4.md

 Go to [[Projects - write an essay about ethical consumption]]
 * Do "Project Homework 2 - choose a topic"
 ** Don't worry!
-** You are not researhcing the whole essay!
+** You are not researching the whole essay!
 ** Just do enough research to decide if it is a good topic or not.
 * Submit _step 6_ results by email
 ** [[Study Skills - write a well formatted email]] homework code is "C4"